w0rm/gulp-svgstore/README.md

 ## Possible rendering issues with Clipping Paths in SVG

 If you're running into issues with SVGs not rendering correctly in some browsers (see issue #47), the issue might be that clipping paths might not have been properly intersected in the SVG file.
-There are currently two ways of fixing this issue:
+There are currently three ways of fixing this issue:

 ### Correcting the Clipping Path in the SVG